Detection of the disease

 Reporting sick birds

-You can report sick birds (domestic, feral or native) with higher than usual numbers of deaths to:
+You can report sick birds (domestic, feral or native) with unusual signs, including higher than usual numbers of deaths, to:

 Note: this information has been developed in consultation with relevant State, Territory, Commonwealth Government agencies and Wildlife Health Australia for use as a resource document.